-A season known for barbecues, pool days, flip flops and family vacations, summer is a popular time for activities with friends and family.
-But with all the parties and picnics also comes the unlimited supply of alcoholic beverages – often tempting children and teens.
+A season known for barbecues, pool days, flip flops, and family vacations, summer is a popular time for activities with friends and family.
+But along with all the parties and picnics comes the seemingly unlimited supply of alcoholic beverages, often tempting children and teens.

 Every day, more than 11,000 kids will try alcohol for the first time during the months of June and July.

 Rather than stopping your kids from going to summer events altogether, use this time as an opportunity to openly discuss the dangers of alcohol abuse.
 Children respect what their parents have to say when it comes to serious matters such as alcohol – more so than you may realize.

 Negative Consequences Of Teen Alcohol Abuse

 Underage drinking isn’t a new problem.
 For decades, it’s been a persistent issue for the parents of each rising generation.
 Sometimes you may even hear that it’s a healthy rite of passage, or something that’s completely inevitable.

 Unfortunately, many have forgotten the serious risks of alcohol abuse.
 It can turn a child or teenager’s bright future and life goals upside down in an instant.
 In fact, studies have linked underage drinking to: